jchen/lforge/README.md

 ```
 require Lforge from git "https://github.com/jchen/lforge.git" @ "main"
 ```
-Then, in files that you wish to include Forge specifications, you should add the
+Then, in files that you wish to include Forge specifications, you should add
 ```
 import Lforge
 ```
-import statement.
-If you are importing the generated definitions of Forge specifications from another file in your project, you do not need to reimport `Lforge`.
+as the import statement.
+After which, you can include Forge code and syntax as usual.
+Hovering over definitions will show the specific generated declarations, and Lforge will prompt you if any syntax is unsupported.